 10. See ‘Hope’ at Natural History Museum

-South Kensington is home to about 80 million plants, rock, fossil, animal, and mineral specimens located directly at the Natural History Museum.
+South Kensington is home to about 80 million plants, rocks, fossils, animal, and mineral specimens located directly at the Natural History Museum.
 It is a world-class research institution and a fascinating museum that is a must-visit when in London.

 It is a chance to see the animatronic dinosaurs, an earthquake simulator, a massive sequoia tree, and glow-in-the-dark crystals right in front of you.
 There is a big blue whale skeleton hanging from the ceiling of Hintze Hall and it goes by the name of Hope.

 11. Explore Greenwich

 The center of maritime London, Greenwich is an interesting place to visit.
 This area of London has a village feel despite the hundreds of tourists walking around the place.
 But there is ample room for everyone to spread out and enjoy a warm summer day.
 Do not overlook Greenwich as a destination that has been done too many times.

 There are several things you can do here right from visiting the Royal Observatory to the National Maritime Museum.
 There is the Queen’s House, Greenwich Park, Eltham Palace, and Emirates Air Line Cable Car.

 12. Head to the glass walkway on Tower Bridge

 If you are wondering about the things to do in London this weekend, this experience can be quite nerve-wracking but it is worth it.
 It is very unique and one of the fun things to do in London.

 There is a mirror above that provides the best selfie angles while you enjoy the panoramic views from Tower Bridge.
 It is slightly touristy but can be worth it as you explore the views of east London.

 13. Relax at the beach